The Newfoundland and Labrador Teachers’ Association By-Laws

 (1) The term of office shall be the same as the President.

-(2) In the absence or incapacity of the President s/he shall act in the place of the President.
+(2) In the absence or incapacity of the President, the Vice-President shall act in the place of the President.

-(3) S/He shall succeed to the office of President in accordance with the provisions of the Constitution.
+(3) The Vice-President shall succeed to the office of President in accordance with the provisions of the Constitution.
 That portion of the term filled upon succession shall not be considered as a term under the provisions of By-Law XIII.A.(3).

-(4) In the event that a Vice-President is not able to assume the Presidency full time, s/he shall finish out the term of his/her predecessor as a part-time President.
+(4) In the event that a Vice-President is not able to assume the Presidency full time, they shall finish out the term of their predecessor as a part-time President.

-(b) Notwithstanding all other by-laws herein contained, with the exception of XIII.C.(5)(a), s/he shall not seek political office at either the federal or provincial level.
-In the event that such office is sought, the Vice-President shall be required to notify the Executive of the Association and to resign his/her position immediately.
+(b) Notwithstanding all other by-laws herein contained, with the exception of XIII.C.(5)(a), the Vice-President shall not seek political office at either the federal or provincial level.
+In the event that such office is sought, the Vice-President shall be required to notify the Executive of the Association and to resign from the position of Vice-President immediately.
 The Executive will be the body designated to interpret this section subject to review by the Convention, and not so as to limit the interpretative powers of the Executive, “seek political office” shall be deemed to include seeking the nomination of a political party, and all activities leading up thereto and undertaken or performed with a view to obtaining political office.

 XIV.
 DUTIES OF EXECUTIVE COUNCIL

 A. The term of office of the Executive Council shall be for a two-year period from August 1 in the year the Council is elected to July 31 of the second year following.